SuperDotNet/superdotnet.run/content/_index.md

 After the demise of Silverlight, I wrote an [open letter to .NET Platform Leadership](https://dotnetfuture.wufoo.com/forms/open-letter-net-client-platform-future-vision/).
 It, of course, went ignored as I am a rather obscure developer, and was especially so at that time.
 As I was not very adept with Twitter, nor did I have any significant following, this letter pretty much died on the vine, only capturing 35 signatures.

 Ironically enough, this letter was a catalyst for forming around the idea of this project, as -- I hope to demonstrate below -- the vision contained within this letter is remarkably similar to the next phase of this journey.
 I received a reminder about this letter when the recent DGPRmaggedon made its rounds.
 I was struck with how similar my ask and desire for this "client model" was a full seven years ago.
-It has inspired me to make the jump to create this project and dedicate my life to it for the very foreseeable future.
+It has inspired me to make the jump to create this project and dedicate my life to it for the foreseeable future and beyond.

 ### Developers Win!